potato-tf/PopExtensionsPlus/documentation.md

 As updates to PopExt are made consistently, this documentation will inevitably fall slightly behind.
 Please also feel free to make pull requests to fill in new missing parts.

-For bug reports, please make a post in our [Discord](https://discord.gg/M8YbW3k) under "archive_restoration/PopExtensions Meta" or submit a pull request!
+For bug reports, typos, grammar mistakes and what not, please make a post in our [Discord](https://discord.gg/M8YbW3k) under "archive_restoration/PopExtensions Meta" or submit a pull request!

 ## Table of Contents